Pork Pozole Verde

 • 1 pound hatch chile peppers, grilled or roasted

-• 2 pound pork butt roast
+• 2 pounds pork butt roast

 • 16 ounce can white hominy, drained